Last updated on September 15th, 2025:

 On Combining Programs

-You can absolutely combine a running program (like the 8-Week 5K) with a strength program (like the 12-Week Dumbbell Plan).
-In fact, it’s one of the healthiest ways to train.
+You can combine a running program (like the 8-Week 5K) with a strength program (like the 12-Week Dumbbell Plan).
 Running builds endurance and aerobic capacity, while strength training builds power, resilience, and helps prevent injuries.
 The key is in how you schedule and recover.
-As for yoga, five days a week feels good.
+Yoga (poses, meditation, breathing exercises) is integrated into both program tracks.

 Balance the Workload